yeonwookim1/Flutter/doc/Class.md

     String team;
     int age;

+    Player({required this.name
-    Player({required this.name, required this.xp
+      , required this.xp
+      , required this.team
-      , required this.team, required this.age});
+      , required this.age});
   }

   void main(){